 The Advanced Settings menu contains various settings/operations that can be configured/utilized.

 Storage Device Management

-The Storage Device Management menu allows choosing what connected storage device the Videon device will use for file recording.
+The Storage Device Management menu allows safely ejecting storage devices from the Videon device.

 Rebooting from the Web UI